Health and Wellbeing

 • Social Media & Mental Health: Social media can be a fantastic way to connect with friends and family, as well as for gaining wellbeing support.
 This session will help you identify the benefits and risks of using various social media and help you identify ways to foster healthy social media practices to improve your own mental and wellbeing.

 Interacting with the people around you can be a wonderful source of support, but it can also be difficult, stressful or even damaging to your health.
-For 4 sessions over 2 weeks, we’ll help you explore your relationships in a safe and non-judgemental space, finding ways to build connections in a positive way.
+We’ll help you explore your relationships in a safe and non-judgemental space, finding ways to build connections in a positive way.

 • Developing Healthy Relationships and Respect: Do you understand what is meant by ‘healthy’ and ‘unhealthy’ relationships?
 We’ll help you identify the difference, as well as the controllable and uncontrollable factors that affect relationships.
 We’ll look at the key features of effective communication and the values and attitudes which help people develop healthy relationships and respect for others.